aweary/blog/content/blog/error-driven-development-react/index.md

 - **Identify the feature boundaries in your app and put your error boundaries there**.
 Since React apps are structured as trees, a good approach is to start at the top and work your way down.

-- **Recursively ask yourself "if this component failed, how should that affect its siblings?"**.
+- **Recursively ask yourself "if this component crashes, should its siblings also crash?"**.
 It's a good heuristic for finding those feature boundaries.

 - **Intentionally design your app for error states**.
 When you put error boundaries at feature boundaries it's much easier to create custom fallback UIs that look good and let the user know that something has gone wrong.
 You could even implement feature-specific retry logic so that users can refresh that section without refreshing the whole page.